President Trump Has Never Been More Dangerous Than He Is Now

 It is true that few other pollsters have found Trump gaining quite this much ground.
 But almost all have shown the same trend.
 The RealClearPolitics (RCP) polling average puts Trump’s approval at 46 percent — the highest it’s been since February 2017.
 FiveThirtyEight’s aggregation of polls is less favorable to the president, but still has him at 44.2 percent approval, well above his average over the course of his presidency.

 Some observers have suggested that Trump’s gains may be illusory.
-In the wake of high-profile news events that encourage one partisan camp, and discourage the other, polls can be thrown off by “nonresponse bias.”
+In the wake of high-profile news events that encourage one partisan camp and discourage the other, polls can be thrown off by “nonresponse bias.”
 Which is to say, Trump’s acquittal may have made Republican voters more eager to talk to pollsters about politics, and Democratic ones more quick to hang up on them, thereby skewing the surveys’ samples in a pro-GOP direction.

 But we’re a couple weeks past Trump’s acquittal now.
 And his rise in the polls has been slow, steady, and correlated with the American public’s ever-rosier assessments of the economy and their own material fortunes.
-Recent surveys have shown consumer confidence hitting post-recession highs, Americans’ expressing “record-high optimism” about their own personal finances (59 percent say they are better off now than last year, while 74 percent expect to be better off next year than they are now), and 55 percent of Americans approving of Trump’s stewardship of the economy.
+Recent surveys have shown consumer confidence hitting postrecession highs, Americans expressing “record-high optimism” about their own personal finances (59 percent say they are better off now than last year, while 74 percent expect to be better off next year than they are now), and 55 percent of Americans approving of Trump’s stewardship of the economy.

-No matter how one slices the data, Trump’s approval rating is now higher than Barack Obama’s was in November of 2011.
+No matter how one slices the data, Trump’s approval rating is now higher than Barack Obama’s was in November 2011.
 It is true that Trump’s disapproval rating has been persistently higher than Obama’s ever was, and thus, that his ceiling of support is almost certainly lower than his predecessor’s.
 But it is also true that Trump enjoys a larger structural advantage in the Electoral College than Obama did.
 If the president wins 3 percent fewer votes than his Democratic opponent in November, he will have an excellent shot of remaining in office (especially if Quinnipiac’s latest survey of Wisconsin is remotely accurate).

 Taken together, Trump’s escalating authoritarianism and rising popularity make the present moment the most harrowing of his presidency thus far.
 With the anticlimactic end of the Mueller investigation, Trump learned that federal law enforcement cannot (or will not) hold him accountable for abuses of power.
 With his Senate acquittal, he secured confirmation that Congress won’t either.
 Now, the small but electorally decisive fragment of the American electorate that isn’t tightly wedded to either party is signaling to Trump that it won’t necessarily penalize his lawlessness either.

 For much of the past five months, indisputable evidence of Trump’s illicit efforts to coerce a foreign power into aiding his reelection campaign have dominated the headlines.
 That Trump is willing to abuse the powers of his office to persecute his political rivals has been publicly affirmed by a wide variety of his own administration’s officials, and his own party’s members of Congress.
-And yet, his odds for reelection have steadily risen, all the same.
+And yet, his odds for reelection have steadily risen all the same.
 For America’s (largely) socially atomized and civically disengaged swing voters, Trump’s authoritarian power grabs and the criticism they inspire ostensibly register as little more than unusually heated partisan squabbles.
 Not entirely without reason, many have come to see cable news’ serial dramas as tales told by idiots, full of sound and fury, signifying nothing terribly relevant to their own lives.
-They may have gathered that Trump is a bit of crook, but then, aren’t all politicians?
+They may have gathered that Trump is a bit of a crook, but then aren’t all politicians?
 And anyhow, why should they care more about sketchy schemes in Ukraine than all the “Help Wanted” signs out on Main Street — or Trump’s firing of Colonel Vindman more than the recent hiring of a friend or relative who’d been suffering from long-term unemployment?

 Meanwhile, Trump’s post-impeachment polling bounce has cowed his congressional opposition into more accommodative posture.
 And, thanks to the onset of primary season, the president’s most engaged and ardent critics in civil society have been consumed with our own internal disagreements.
 These developments have further expanded Trump’s latitude for lawlessness.
 He has been taking full advantage.